timroes/www.timroes.de/content/posts/javascript-tooling-jungle.md

 When being new into JavaScript development the wide range of tools you need, or at least are used in a lot of projects, might be confusing.
-You just might want to start a simple project and hear about Node, gulp, LESS, Webpack, and more.
+You just might want to start a simple project and hear about Node, gulp, LESS, Webpack, UglifyJS, Babel and more.
 Especially if you come from a language like Java, where you have build systems like Gradle, it might become very confusing that you have to use several different tools to do the "same" in JavaScript.